 - Feeling dizzy or lightheaded.

 - Sweating, shaking, or trembling.

 Agoraphobia is an anxiety-related problem that makes people fear a situation that might be difficult to escape or get help from.
 This fear might make you avoid these situations when possible.
 Agoraphobia can be experienced with or without panic attacks.

-Both panic and agoraphobia can have a huge impact on your quality of life, affecting many different areas such as work or personal life and relationships.
+Both panic and agoraphobia can have a huge impact on your quality of life, affecting many different areas, such as work, personal life, or relationships.

 You can learn more about panic and agoraphobia in the booklet and video on this page.